A Representation Transformation of Parametric Feynman Integrals: The Baikov representation

 where $l$ are the loop momenta and $p$ are the external momenta.
-For simplicity, I assume that all the propagators are linearly independent and the Gram determinant of the external momenta $p$ does not vanish.
+For simplicity, we assume that the Gram determinant of the external momenta $p$ does not vanish, and all the propagators are complete and linearly independent.
+Here, by complete, we mean that $v_i$ form a complete basis such that all the scalar products $l_i\cdot l_j$ and $l_i\cdot p_j$ can be expressed in terms of $v_i$.
 For future convenience, we collectively denote $l$ and $p$ by $q$.
 Scalar integrals can be parametrized by integrals of the form~\cite{Baikov:1996rk,Baikov:1996iu}

 where $E$ is the number of the external momenta $p$.
-Here I have omitted some irrelevant prefactors for brevity.
-The polynomial $P(v)$ is the Gram determinant of the momenta $q$.
-That is
+Here we have omitted some irrelevant prefactors for brevity.
+Notice that we use such a convention that the indices of the propagators are $-\lambda_i-1$ rather than the more conventional $-\lambda_i$.
+The polynomial $P(v)$ is proportional to the Gram determinant of the momenta $q$.
+That is,